eml-eda/exam-planner-gui/README.md

-# University Exam Schedule Organizer
+# University Exam Schedule Organizer GUI

 A React application for organizing and viewing university exam schedules.